JOHN WHELPTON: - PUBLICATIONS, UNPUBLISHED WORK, WORK IN PROGRESS AND ACADEMIC AFFILIATIONS (OCTOBER 2021)

 Lecture on `Christianity and Nepali Society' delivered at Social Science Baha, Kathmandu on 3 December 2012.
 Recording and PowerPoint available on the Baha website, PowerPoint also on the NEPALI page on this site.

 Lecture on `Jang Bahadur in Europe' delivered to the Social Science Baha, Kathmandu, on 30 March 2016 ( slightly altered version of the 18 March 2016 London talk).
 Available as a video on YouTube.
 The PowerPoint can be downloaded from the `Moti Lal Singh' section of the NEPALI page.

-Miscellaneous teaching/lecturing materials, including a summary of Nepalese history from 1964 to 2014, Powerpoint presentations `Twilight of the Gods’ (on the end of the Nepalese monarchy) and `Christians in the Himalayas’ plus others on the History of English and the Indo-European Language Family and summaries of basic French, Spanish and Latin grammar.
+Miscellaneous teaching/lecturing materials, including a summary of Nepalese history from 1964 to 2014, Powerpoint presentations `Twilight of the Gods’ (on the end of the Nepalese monarchy), `Christians in the Himalayas’, and others on the History of English and the Indo-European Language Family and summaries of basic French, Spanish and Latin grammar.

 `Supplementary entries (1989-1999) for World Bibliographical Series Nepal volume.'
 (184 brief notices of publications, originally commissioned by ABC-Clio for inclusion together with the material in the printed volume in an electronic version of the bibliography.
 Clio subsequently abandoned the project)

 `The Portuguese secondary school English syllabus: problems and possibilities.'
 (Dip TEO project, Manchester University, 1986). ( Presents the results of a survey of attitudes among Portuguese students and teachers towards the current syllabus and makes recommendations for the exploitation of language acquisition opportunities outside the classroom)